Did you know the films you watch, sound recordings, or background music are all protected under copyright law?

 Check-out our next interesting blog in the series on 5 tips for copyright infringement: social media channels

 Sound recording can be defined as recording a sound irrespective of the medium or method by which the sounds can be produced.
 A sound recording can be protected under the Copyright law only if the sound recording is made as per the Copyright provisions.
 In general, the owner of a sound recording does not possess the exclusive rights to perform it publicly according to the Copyright law, or the copyright will not exist if the work has been infringed.
 However, an owner of the sound recording may perform publicly through digital audio transmission.

 As per the UK Copyright, Designs and Patent Act, 1988, the term “Sound recording” is defined as follows:

 - It is a recording of sound from which the sound may be reproduced, or

-- It is a recording of sound of the whole part or any part of literary, musical, or dramatic work and the same can be reproduced in different ways irrespective of the medium or process it was used to develop the sound recording.
+- It is a recording of the sound of the whole part or any part of a literary, musical, or dramatic work.
+The same can be reproduced in different ways irrespective of the medium or process used to develop the sound recording.

 In addition to what was said about cinematograph film copyright, the Copyright protection doesn’t exist for the authors who copy a copyrighted sound recording.

 To understand the concept of idea theft, we first have to learn the difference between idea theft and copyright infringement.
 It is to be noted that ideas cannot be copyrighted and cannot be infringed because they are considered as free as the air; however, you can protect certain specific expressions of those ideas in tangible forms, such as the creation of a movie or a cinematographic film.
 Moreover, if someone infringes on your right after expressing your idea, it is considered copyright infringement.